Goals of the Didactic Program in Nutrition and Dietetics

 Performance of Graduates

-- Seventy-five percent of graduates of the Nutrition and Dietetics Program at Ouachita Baptist University will respond “Agree” or “Strongly Agree” to questions pertaining to professional and Christian service preparation listed on the Dietetic Alumni Survey.
+- Seventy-five percent of graduates of the Nutrition and Dietetics Program at Ouachita Baptist University will respond “Agree” or “Strongly Agree” to questions pertaining to professional service and Christian service preparation listed on the Dietetic Alumni Survey.

 The Didactic Program in Nutrition and Dietetics is the first step in the process of becoming a Registered Dietitian.
 Upon graduation, the student will receive verification that they have completed the foundation knowledge and skills required by the Accreditation Council for Education in Nutrition and Dietetics.